Kalinga people: Customs

-Like other Igorot ethnic groups, the Kalinga also follow numerous of customs and traditions.
+Like other Cordillera ethnic groups, the Kalinga also follow numerous of customs and traditions.
 For example, pregnant women and their husbands are not allowed to eat beef, cow's milk, and dog meat.
 They must also avoid streams and waterfalls as these cause harm to unborn children.
 Other notable traditions are the ngilin (avoiding the evil water spirit) and the kontad or kontid (ritual performed to the child to avoid harms in the future).
 Betrothals are also common, even as early as birth, but one may break this engagement if he/she is not in favour of it.
 Upon death, sacrifices are also made in honour of the spirit of the dead and kolias is celebrated after one year of mourning period.

 Clothing

 Kalinga men wear ba-ag (loincloths) while the women wear saya (colourful garment covering the waist down to the feet).
 The women are also tattooed on their arms up to their shoulders and wear colourful ornaments like bracelets, earrings, and necklaces, especially on the day of festivities.

 Heirlooms include Chinese plates (panay), jars (gosi), and gongs (gangsa).
 Key dances include the courtship dance (salidsid) and war dance (pala-ok or pattong).